DanielaKuester/Udacity-Project04-Arcade-Game/README.md

 ## Installation

-Feel free to download the Memory Game to your PC.
+Feel free to download the Arcade Game to your PC.
-1. Download the resository as a zip-file, extract it and open the index.html to run the Memory Game.
+1. Download the resository as a zip-file, extract it and open the index.html to run the Arcade Game.
-2. Clone the repository with Git Bash: ```$ git clone https://github.com/DanielaKuester/Udacity-Project04-Arcade-Game```
+2. Clone the repository with Git Bash: ```$ git clone https://github.com/DanielaKuester/Udacity-Project04-Arcade-Game``` and open the index.html to run the Arcade Game

 ## Credits